 |RTSP transport mechanism||RTSP transport protocols.
 The possible options are:

 |Use wallclock as timestamps||(Advanced Mode only) Rewrite the camera timestamps.
 This may help with playback or crashing issues from Wi-Fi cameras or cameras of certain brands (e.g., EZVIZ).|

 This integration uses the ONVIF pullpoint subscription API to process events into sensors that will be automatically added to Home Assistant.
 Below is a list of currently supported event topics along with the entities they create.

-To help with development of this component, enable
+To help with development of this integration, enable

 info level logging for